droglenc/IFAR/supplements/installations/InstallRStudioWin.md

 1. Open RStudio.

-1. Select the "Tools" menu and "Global Options" submenu.
-In the ensuing dialog box select the "General"" icon on the left (this should already be selected).
+1. Select the `Tools` menu and `Global Options` submenu.
+In the ensuing dialog box select the `General` icon on the left (this should already be selected).

     <div class="ctrstaticimg">
     <img src="figures/RStudio_Prep_OptionsGeneral.PNG" width="100%">
     </div>

-    * Depending on your installation, the R version should read "[Default][32-bit]"" followed by the path to the R program (as shown in the dialog box above).
-If you installed the 64-bit version of R, then select the "Change..."" button and then "use your machine's default version of R64 (64-bit)".
+    * Depending on your installation, the R version should read "[Default][32-bit]" followed by the path to the R program (as shown in the dialog box above).
+If you installed the 64-bit version of R, then select the `Change...` button and then "use your machine's default version of R64 (64-bit)".

     * You can either leave the other selections at their defaults or change them as you see fit (my preferences are shown in the dialog box above).
 However, I strongly urge you to deselect "Restore .RData into workspace at startup" and make sure "Save workspace to .RData on exit:" is set to "Never."

-1. Select the "Packages" icon in the "options" dialog box opened above.
+1. Select the `Packages` icon in the Global Options dialog box opened above.
 It is useful to set a CRAN mirror in this dialog box.
-I prefer the "0-Cloud - Rstudio ..." option but you may want to choose a location nearer to you (through the "change" button).
+I prefer the "Global (CDN) - Rstudio ..." option but you may want to choose a location nearer to you (through the `Change...` button).
 All other options can remain at their defaults.

     <div class="ctrstaticimg">
     <img src="figures/RStudio_Prep_OptionsCRAN.PNG" width="100%">
     </div>

-1. Select the "Code" icon in the "Options" dialog box opened above and the "Display" tab.
+1. Select the `Code` icon in the Global Options dialog box opened above and the `Display` tab.
 I suggest, in addition to the default selections, selecting the "Highlight selected line," "Show margin," and "Show syntax highlighting in console input."

     <div class="ctrstaticimg">
     <img src="figures/RStudio_Prep_OptionsCodeEditing.PNG" width="100%">
     </div>

 1. At times I find the code completion options in RStudio irritating.
-If you do as well, you can either turn this option off or tweak its settings within the "Completion" tab under the "Code" icon in the "Options" dialog box opened above.
+If you do as well, you can either turn this option off or tweak its settings within the `Completion` tab under the `Code` icon in the Global Options` dialog box opened above.

 1. No other options need to be set for most introductory purposes.
-Press "OK."
+Press `OK`.